Go Ahead — Complain About Your Job on Facebook

 Grumbling about your job on Facebook isn’t a smart move.
 Some companies have a policy against complain online, and if you violate it, you may be fired — but the matter isn’t so clear-cut.
 In some cases, the National Labor Relations Board, or NLRB, a labor union group, says you have a right to voice your opinion without fear of retribution, whether the conversation happens in the office, or on Facebook.

-What's Happening: The NLRB, in a 3-to-1 decision, concluded companies cannot fire employees in response to Facebook posts.
+What’s Happening: The NLRB, in a three-to-one decision, concluded companies cannot fire employees in response to Facebook posts.

 In 2010, Mariana Cole-Rivera, an employee at Hispanics United of Buffalo, or HUB, a social services provider in New York, posted a message on Facebook, asking fellow workers how they felt about accusations that they weren’t working hard enough.
 Several colleagues replied with angry, often with expletive-laden, responses, like “What the hell, we don’t have a life as is.”
 A co-worker saw the messages and reported it to supervisors, who then fired employees, citing a company policy about the cyber-harassment of co-workers.